-The change in fair value of the derivative financial instrument resulted in a gain of \$0.5 million for the year ended December 31, 2018 compared to a negligible gain for the year ended December 31, 2017.
+The change in fair value of the derivative financial instrument was a negligible gain for the year ended December 31, 2019 compared to a gain of \$0.5 million for the year ended December 31, 2018.
 Fluctuations in the fair value of the derivative financial instrument is primarily due to changes in the Company's share price.